BilawalAhmed0900/Mangapark-dl/README.md

 # Command Line

-You can run this by supplying URLs from the command line.
+You can run this by supplying URL from the command line.

-`Usage: [packaged executable|npm start] URL [URL...]`
+`Usage: [packaged executable|npm start] URL`

-This will close GUI after all URLs are processed.
+This will close GUI after all URL is processed.

+# Bug

+Giving more than one URL in command line crashes the application.

 # Note

-This may contain bug as this was made while I was learning Electron, Javascript, HTML and CSS myself.
+This may contain other bugs as this was made while I was learning Electron, Javascript, HTML and CSS myself.
 This has not been tested much, will take time to be stable.